gabesharpton/Java-test/README.md

 **Misconceptions:**
 ---
-No relation to Javascript- completely unrelated.
-At one point it was the old annoying plug in.
+No relation to Javascript- completely unrelated.At one point it was the old annoying plug in.
----

 **What it is:**
 ---
 Java belongs to Oracle